MicrosoftDocs/architecture-center/docs/example-scenario/iot/smart-places-content.md

 - [Data Factory][Azure Data Factory] is an integration service that works with potentially large blocks of data from disparate data stores.
 You can use this platform to orchestrate and automate data transformation workflows.
 For instance, Data Factory can bridge the gap between semi-static stores and historian components like Azure Data Explorer.

 - Business-to-business connectors translate and stream data bidirectionally between vendor components and Azure Digital Twins.
-A growing number of vendors are using [Digital Twins Definition Language (DTDL)][Digital Twins Definition Language (DTDL)] to create industry-standard ontologies.
+A growing number of vendors use [DTDL][Digital Twins Definition Language (DTDL)] to create industry-standard models.
 [RealEstateCore][RealEstateCore] provides an example.
-As a result, these integrations should become simpler over time.
+As a result, these integrations are expected to become simpler over time.

 - [Azure Digital Twins][Azure Digital Twins] stores digital representations of IoT devices and environments.
 You can use this data for data propagation or real-time analysis.
-Internally, Digital Twins:
+Internally, Azure Digital Twins:

   - Models environments with [DTDL][Digital Twins Definition Language].
   - Offers a [REST API][Digital Twins REST API] for entering data.
-  - Provides [SDKs that support control and data plane operations in various languages][Azure Digital Twins APIs and SDKs].
+  - Provides [SDKs that support control and data plane operations for various languages][Azure Digital Twins APIs and SDKs].

-  You can build [ontologies][Digital Twins ontologies] by using DTDL.
+  You can build [ontologies][Digital Twins ontologies], or pre-existing model sets, by using DTDL.
 You can also start with an industry-supported model:

   - [RealEstateCore ontology][RealEstateCore]
-  - [Smart Cities Ontology][Smart Cities Ontology]
+  - [Smart Cities ontology][Smart Cities Ontology]
-  - [Energy Grid Ontology][Energy Grid Ontology]
+  - [Energy Grid ontology][Energy Grid Ontology]

-- [Azure Digital Twins Explorer][Azure Digital Twins Explorer (preview)] is a developer tool that you can use to visualize and interacting with Digital Twins data, models, and graphs.
+- [Azure Digital Twins Explorer][Azure Digital Twins Explorer (preview)] is a developer tool that you can use to visualize and interact with Azure Digital Twins data, models, and graphs.
 This tool is currently in public preview.

+- Model management components maintain the DTDL model:

+  - For model creation, these options are available:

+    - Azure Digital Twins Explorer
+    - ISV solutions
+    - Custom-built tools
+    - Text or code editors

+  - Repositories store ontologies:

+    - GitHub stores [RealEstateCore][RealEstateCore ontology], the Smart Cities ontology, and the [Energy Grid ontology][Energy Grid ontology].
+    - For custom ontologies, customized repositories and solution-specific repos in GitHub are available.

+  - For loading models into Azure Digital Twins, these options exist:

+    - [UploadModels][UploadModels], a tool for uploading DTDL ontologies
+    - Samples in the [Azure Digital Twins tools repository][Azure Digital Twins tools repository]

-- [Azure Functions][Azure Functions] is an event-driven serverless compute platform.
+- [Functions][Azure Functions] is an event-driven serverless compute platform.
 With Functions, you can use triggers and bindings to integrate services at scale.

 - [Azure Data Explorer][Azure Data Explorer] is a fast, fully managed data analytics service.
 You can use this service for real-time analysis on large volumes of data.
 Azure Data Explorer can handle diverse data streams from applications, websites, IoT devices, and other sources.

-- [Azure Cognitive Services][Azure Cognitive Services] provides AI functionality.
+- [Cognitive Services][Azure Cognitive Services] provides AI functionality.
 These services offer a set of pre-trained, neural network models for the cloud.
 The REST APIs and client library SDKs can help you build cognitive intelligence into apps.
 You can use Cognitive Services functionality:

-  - In near real-time
+  - In near real time.
-  - At certain data thresholds
+  - At certain data thresholds.
-  - On demand
+  - On demand.
-  - For complex jobs with long processing times
+  - For complex jobs with long processing times.

 - [Machine Learning][Azure Machine Learning] is a cloud-based environment that helps you build, deploy, and manage predictive analytics solutions.
 With these models, you can forecast behavior, outcomes, and trends.

 - [Azure Data Lake][Data Lake] stores a large amount of data in its native, raw format.
 The data typically comes from multiple, heterogeneous sources and may be structured, semi-structured, or unstructured.

-- [Azure Synapse][Azure Synapse Analytics] is an analytics service for data warehouses and big data systems.
+- [Azure Synapse Analytics][Azure Synapse Analytics] is an analytics service for data warehouses and big data systems.
 This service integrates with Power BI, Machine Learning, and other Azure services.

-- [Azure API Management][Azure API Management] creates consistent, modern API gateways for back-end services.
+- [API Management][Azure API Management] creates consistent, modern API gateways for back-end services.
 Besides accepting API calls and routing them to back ends, this platform also verifies keys, tokens, certificates, and other credentials.
 API Management also logs call metadata and enforces usage quotas and rate limits.

 - [Service Bus][Service Bus] is a fully managed enterprise message broker.
 Service Bus supports message queues and publish-subscribe topics.